 Just like Step 3 in creating the dewy gradient lip look, blend out the lip colours.
 Use a open-and-close motion to dab your lips together (similarly, avoid smudging the colours all over your lips).
 You can also use a cotton swab or your finger to blend out the colour so that you create a natural-looking gradient.

-More tips to help you create natural-looking gradient lips
+More tips to help you create natural-looking Korean gradient lips

-1. Exfoliate your lips for a perfect canvas for gradient lips
+1. Exfoliate your lips for a perfect canvas for Korean gradient lips

 Exfoliating your lips will help to get rid of the dead skin cells and make your lips smoother and softer for better lipstick application.
 Some lip exfoliators also have other beneficial properties such as vitamins and anti-oxidants.

-If you are a DIY kind of person, go for an all-natural lip scrub which can be easily made with sugar and coconut oil.
+If you are a DIY kind of person, go for an all-natural lip scrub that can be easily made with sugar and coconut oil.

 When exfoliating your lips, rub the lip exfoliator gently on your lips in a circular motion for about 15 seconds.
 Always remember to do it gently to prevent excessively breaking down the skin on your lips, which can lead to lip bleeding and scabs.

-2. Apply lip balm for a smoother-looking gradient lips
+2. Apply lip balm for smoother-looking Korean gradient lips

 Now that we have gotten rid of the dead skin on our lips, it is time to replenish the loss of moisture from our lips.